Mars general circulation model: History

+Research using the Mars general circulation model

+The Mars general circulation model has been a tool used by researchers to better understand the planet.
+The model includes various Martian cycles including active carbon dioxide, pressure, dust, and water cycles.
+These elements combined provide insight into the planet's atmospheric chemistry.
+The model is used as an aid in interpreting as well as analyzing the data received from spacecraft and applies to numerous disciplines that have lingering questions about the planet.
+Some of the recent research using the model is determining the processes that caused an abundance of high-altitude water vapor during the 2018 global dust storm, interpreting Martian thermospheric waves, effects of any orbital changes to the planets circulator and climate system, and much more.
+In 2016 the ExoMars Trace Gas Orbiter was launched with hopes of looking for evidence of methane and other trace elements that could be signature of biological and/or geological processes.
+The NOMAD spectrometer instrument onboard ExoMars will rely on the Mars general circulation model for much of the data interpretation and analysis.
+Other spacecraft instruments have been compared to the circulation model such as water-ice and dust results from Maven's Imaging Ultraviolet Spectrograph (IUVS).
+With the continuous additions of new spacecraft being sent the Mars, the data is rapidly updating making the Martian model highly advanced.

 Methane on Mars

 The Martian atmosphere contains 10 nmol/mol methane (CH4).
 In 2014, NASA reported that the Curiosity rover detected a tenfold increase ('spike') in methane in the atmosphere around it in late 2013 and early 2014.
 Four measurements taken over two months in this period averaged 7.2 ppb, implying that Mars is episodically producing or releasing methane from an unknown source.
 Before and after that, readings averaged around one-tenth that level.
 On 7 June 2018, NASA announced a cyclical seasonal variation in the background level of atmospheric methane.

-The principal candidates for the origin of Mars' methane include non-biological processes such as water-rock reactions, radiolysis of water, and pyrite formation, all of which produce H2 that could then generate methane and other hydrocarbons via Fischer–Tropsch synthesis with CO and CO2.
+The principal candidates for the origin of Mars's methane include non-biological processes such as water-rock reactions, radiolysis of water, and pyrite formation, all of which produce H2 that could then generate methane and other hydrocarbons via Fischer–Tropsch synthesis with CO and CO2.
 It has also been shown that methane could be produced by a process involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars.

 Living microorganisms, such as methanogens, are another possible source, but no evidence for the presence of such organisms has been found on Mars.